Outcomes reporting considers the performance of Victoria’s water businesses against their own commitments to customers.

 What is outcomes reporting?

-Outcomes reporting considers the performance of Victoria’s water businesses against their own commitments to customers, established as part of the 2018 water price review process.
+Outcomes reporting considers the performance of Victoria’s water businesses against their own commitments to customers, which are established during water price reviews under our PREMO water pricing framework.
 We expect water businesses to take ownership for their performance and be directly accountable to their customers through self-reporting as soon as practical after the completion of each reporting year.

 Each water business reports its actual performance for the year against its targets, providing a self-assessment using a simple “traffic light” rating system: